コンテンツにスキップ

 Walk briskly.

-He put his hands in his pockets and walked with steady strides.
+He put his hands in his pockets and walked with big strides.

-Everyone on the street is walking fast.
-Cross even at red lights.
-Cars honk without hesitation.
-The sound echoes well between the skyscrapers.
-Their skin and hair colors also vary.
+Everyone on the street walks fast.
+They cross the street even when the light is red.
+Cars honk their horns without hesitation.
+The sound echoes between the high-rise buildings.
+There are many different skin and hair colors.

-Just walking is too busy.
+Even just walking around is busy.
 This is New York.

-During his five-day stay in the United States, he held workshops at educational institutions such as New York University, Princeton University, and Keio Academy of New York, and on the final day he traveled to Washington, D.C., to hold workshops at educational institutions such as George Washington University.
-This performance will be held at a theater called "BRUNO WALTER AUDITORIUM" in New York.
+During their five-day visit to the US, they held workshops at educational institutions such as New York University, Princeton University, and Keio Academy of New York, and on the final day they went to Washington DC to hold workshops at George Washington University.
+The performance took place at a theater called "Bruno Walter Auditorium" in New York.

 The contents are as follows.